 As an example, how many of the items below have you or your business discarded in your lifetime?

 - Computer monitors

 - Fax machines

-- MP3 players (or iPods)
+- MP3 players (such as old iPods)

 - Landline telephones

-- Televisions (Tube, plasma, and LCD, LED)
+- Televisions (tube, plasma, and LCD, LED)

 - CD players

 - Virtual Assistants (Amazon Echo, Google Home, etc.)